Frechmatz/cl-synthesizer/README.md

 * * *

+**cl-synthesizer:find-module** rack module-path

+Get a module of a rack.
+The function has the following arguments:

+*   rack The root rack.
+*   module-path The path of the module within the rack (through multiple nested racks).
+    Example 1: "VCO"
+    Example 2: '("VOICE-1" "VCO")

+Returns nil or a values object consisting of the rack of the module, the module name and the module itself.

+* * *

 **cl-synthesizer:add-hook** rack hook

 Adds a hook to the rack.
 A hook is called each time after the rack has updated its state.
 A hook consists a property list with the following keys: